jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 fill_lot_frontage(df)
 fill_lot_frontage(test)
 ```

-    /anaconda3/envs/dsi/lib/python3.6/site-packages/ipykernel/__main__.py:22: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy

 I originally tried to have this function not have to interate through each row and change all null values at once but that was giving me some issues for some reason.
 I would like to work on this again so that I can run this function after a TTS (since it iterates over each row, I need to run this before removing any outliers).